White Glove Service

 Affluent clients—clients with significant wealth are a bit different than the “typical” client and many times will need a more hands-on approach when attempting to onboard them as AUM clients.

 Most RIAs and even most B/Ds don’t have the ability to offer white glove services to an affluent client.
-POM Planning does through its Advisory Board member Joseph Maas, CFA, CFP®, ChFC, CLU®, MSFS, CVA, ABAR, CM&AA, CCIM.
+POM Planning does this through its Advisory Board member Joseph Maas, CFA, CFP®, ChFC, CLU®, MSFS, CVA, ABAR, CM&AA, CCIM.

 What does white glove entail?